The Philip and Lorrain Weinstein Charitable Trust

 How to Apply

 This funder does not have a public application process.
 The Philip and Lorrain Weinstein Charitable Trust operates as a private trust where grants are awarded at the absolute discretion of the trustees.
-The trust's charitable objects state that funds are held “upon trust for such charitable purposes or for such charitable institution or for such charitable institutions as the trustees in their absolute discretion think fit.”
+The trust's charitable objects state that funds are held for “charitable purposes, charitable institutions or charitable foundations in the United Kingdom or elsewhere” with trustees exercising absolute discretion.

 Decision Timeline